FRC1257/robotics-training/docs/frc/1-Basics/5a-First_Subsystem.md

 ## Snail Subsystem

 Before we make our file that represents the subsystem in code, there is one file in our template which is essential: `SnailSubsystem.java`.
-This file is an abstract class that each subsystem class extends to gain key abstract functions.
+This file is an abstract class that each subsystem class must extend to be recognized as a subsystem in our code.
 For a refresh on what abstract classes are and their uses, go to our [Polymorphism page](https://github.com/FRC1257/robotics-training/blob/Ethan-Subsystem/java/4.%20Objects/6.%20Polymorphism.md).

 Here is a copy of the `SnailSubsystem` code: